 Knowing our prakriti is useful because it increases awareness of our natural strengths and challenges.
-This is a positive first step towards understanding health.
+It helps us understand and embrace our unique nature and provides a positive first step towards understanding our health.

 The above information was written by Dr. Claudia Welch for the exclusive use of Banyan Botanicals.
 The information is protected by copyright and may not be reprinted without the written permission of Dr. Claudia Welch and Banyan Botanicals.

 The above prakriti test and results are intended as a convenient tool to provide practical information on your Ayurvedic constitutional type.
 It is not intended to diagnose, treat, cure or prevent any disease.
 In addition, it should be noted that while this information should be considered highly useful it is not meant to replace the skilled constitutional analysis of a professionally trained Ayurvedic Physician.